clumapay30/Python_Project1.2/README.md

 Getting used to python code

 ## Project1.2 - v1:
-Create a simple login project that use the following library _Library_
+Create a simple login project that use the following. <br>

+_Library_
 ```
 passlib